jrs0/hbr_uhbw/pyhbr/README.md

 * On Linux, create and activate it using `python3 -m venv venv` and `. venv/bin/activate`
 * On Windows (in VS Code), type Ctrl-Shift-P, run `Python: Create Environment...`, pick `Venv`, and ensure that it is activated (look for something like `3.11.4 ('.venv': venv)` in the bottom right corner of your screen).
 It may not activate automatically unless you open a python file in the IDE first.

-Currently, dependencies are not yet stored in the package, but the state of the development environment is stored in `requirements.txt` (generated using `pip freeze --all > requirements.txt`).
+The state of the development environment is stored in `requirements.txt` (generated using `pip freeze --all > requirements.txt`).
 To install these dependencies, run:

 ```bash
 pip install -r requirements.txt